johnnywycliffe/OUC/docs/LED Patterns.md

 7. Sawtooth shift

 ## Special patterns
-Preset patterns, more complex than
+Preset patterns, more complex than the "simple" patterns

 1. Pacifica - Looks like water flowing
 2. Rising flames - Kind of like a candle
 3. Twinklefox - Snow?
 4. Police - red and blue alternating with variable timings
-5. MURICA - Blue and white in the front, red and white down sides and front
+5. MURICA - Blue and white in the front, red and white down sides and rear.
+Flutters?
 6. Color pop - random color appears at random location.
 Spreads out until next pixel covers it up
 7. Splatter - color(s) fades as it gets closer to back of vehicle
-8. Drip - color(s) randomly appears and fades
+8. Drip - color(s) randomly, suddenly appears and fades

 ## Colors
 ### Built in palettes